ThemeLearning

 The gaps between the two lines are a reminder that in countries with high out-of-school rates, policy makers get only a partial picture if they only monitor learning of those in school.
 It is important to note that the monitored level of skill is at a very low level.
 Even in the best performing regions, at least some adolescents in secondary school cannot read a grade 2 text.

 It is estimated that nearly 40% of children of primary school age do not have basic reading skills.
-This is true for 43% of children in Central and Southern Asia and 84% of children in sub-Saharan Africa but only 3% of children in Europe and Northern America.
+This is true for 70% of children in sub-Saharan Africa but only 3% of children in Europe and Northern America.

 In many countries, there is no guarantee that children will be able to read even if they have completed primary school.
 Globally, of those who completed primary education, four out of ten did not have basic reading skills.
-This rises to out of ten in sub-Saharan Africa, as the graph below shows.
+This rises to 8 out of ten in low-income countries, as the graph below shows.

 The grey sections show the percentage of children who complete primary school but do not reach a minimum level of proficiency in reading.
-The red sections show those children who do not complete primary education, and the blue sections those students who complete primary and reach a minimum proficiency.
+The red sections show those students who complete primary and reach a minimum proficiency, and the blue sections those children who do not complete primary education.

 Looking at the country level, in Chad and Nigeria, about 90% of young people who left school after 5 or 6 years were not literate.
 Some countries have much better rates, however.
 Almost all those who left school after grades 5 or 6 in Burundi, Costa Rica and Honduras were literate, for instance.